 Task 3.3.
 Air quality (Leader: CNR-DTA, Contributors: BSC) (M4-M32).
-This task aims at translating the dust reanalysis generated by WP2 into customised products relating the model-estimated dust loads to the expected impact on the relevant air quality metrics (e.g., the contribution of desert dust to PM10 and PM2.5 levels legislated in Europe by the EU Directive 2008/50).
-This Task will make use of PM air quality data from the catalogue produced by WP1 (e.g. Barnaba et al., 2016).
-Expected outcomes include 1) the design of an early warning system for expected detrimental desert-dust impacts on air-quality/health, 2) region-tailored recommendations (for Northern Africa, Middle East and Europe) for adaptation/mitigation strategies in relation to air quality.
+This task aims at translating the dust climatology data generated by WP2 into customized products relating the model-estimated desert dust loads into the expected impact on the relevant air quality metrics (e.g., contribution of desert dust to PM10 and PM2.5 levels legislated in Europe by the EU Directive 2008/50).
+This will also make use of air quality data within the catalogue produced by WP1.
+Expected outcomes include 1) the design of an early warning system for the desert-dust expected impacts on air-quality and 2) recommendations for region-tailored (within Northern Africa, Middle East and Europe) strategies for adaptation to/mitigation of the desert dust-related air quality effects.
+This task will provide the distribution of the reanalysis data of WP2 and in situ data from WP1.
+On the basis of this dataset, this deliverable will also include the outline of an early warning system to alert in cases of potential risk for air quality/citizen health.

 Task 3.4.
-Visualisation (Leader: BSC, Contributors: ALL) (M12-M36).
-We will adapt the graphical framework used for forecast products in the SDS-WAS Regional Center to provide visualisations of the reanalysis products.
-We will tailor the visualisation to the requirements of the air quality/health, aviation, and solar energy communities.
+Visualization (Leader: BSC, Contributors: ALL) (M12-M36).
+We will adapt the graphical framework used for forecast products in the SDS-WAS Regional Center to provide visualizations of the reanalysis products.
+We will tailor the visualization to the requirements of the air quality/health, aviation, and solar energy communities.

-- D3.1.
+D3.1.
 Impact assessment on aviation and solar energy.
-(Responsible: FMI) (M24) - D3.2.
-Assessment of societal benefits of dust oriented climate services for aviation and solar energy.
-(Responsible: FMI) (M32) - D3.3.
-Impact assessment of desert dust on EU-regulated PM metrics and design of an early warning system for those dust events heavily impacting air quality in populated regions over North Africa, Middle East and Europe.
-(Responsible: CNR-DTA) (M28) - D3.4.
-Report containing region-specific recommendations to adapt to and mitigate desert dust impacts on Air Quality.
-(Responsible: CNR-DTA) (M32). - D3.5.
-Graphical interface for the provided services.
-(Responsible: BSC) (M36)
+(Responsible: FMI) (M24)

+D3.2.
+Assessment of societal benefits of dust oriented climate services for aviation and solar energy (Responsible: FMI) (M32)

+D3.3.
+Impact assessment of desert dust on EU-regulated PM metrics and design of an early warning system for dust events impacting PM-related air quality in populated regions over North Africa, Middle East and Europe (Responsible: CNR-DTA) (M28)

+D3.4.
+Report containing region-specific recommendations to adapt to and mitigate desert dust impacts on Air Quality (Responsible: CNR-DTA) (M32).

+D3.5.
+Graphical interface on the provided services (Responsible: BSC) (M36) Milestones

-- M3.1.
+M3.1.
 Assembly of user-specific preliminary information (end user needs, thresholds, and guidelines) compiled by interacting with aviation liaisons.
-(Responsible: FMI) (M9) - M3.2.
+(Responsible: FMI) (M9)

+M3.2.
 Assembly of user-specific preliminary information (end user needs, thresholds, and guidelines) compiled by interacting with solar energy liaisons.
-(Responsible: FMI) (M9) - M3.3.
+(Responsible: FMI) (M9)

+M3.3.
 Requirements for the design of an early warning system for dust events.
 (Responsible: CNR-DTA) (M11)

-WP4: User involvement and dissemination (Leader: AEMET, Contributors: ALL) (M1-M36) This WP will work on the engagement of potential users during the whole project duration.
-WP4 will also be responsible for a wide range of dissemination activities and will use communication strategies adapted to the different target audiences detailed in Section 11.
-The engagement and dissemination actions will be performed in close coordination with the SDS-WAS Regional Center for Northern Africa, Middle East and Europe.
+WP4: User involvement and dissemination (Leader: AEMET, Contributors: ALL) (M1-M36)

+This WP will work on the engagement of potential users during the whole project duration.
+WP4 will be also responsible for a wide range of dissemination activities, and will use communication strategies adapted to the different target audiences detailed in Section 11.
+The engagement and dissemination actions will be performed in close coordination with the SDS-WAS Regional Center for Northern Africa Middle East and Europe (NAMEE).